Anisotropic mesh quality measures and adaptation for polygonal meshes: Numerical results

 On the other hand, we recall that the exact Hessian for this example is infinite at $(0,0)$.
-Thus, the more adaptive the mesh is, more elements are moved toward the origin and the computed Hessian has greater values there and overall it is becoming less smoother.
-As a consequence, it is harder to generate a mesh with perfect equidistribution and we see that $Q_{eq}$ is getting bigger as the MMPDE outer iterations.
+Thus, \revC{the more adapted the mesh is}, more elements are moved toward the origin and \revA{the computed Hessian becomes larger at the corner as it gets closer to the true Hessian, which is infinite at the origin}. \revC{Since the metric is computed using the recovered Hessian, it also becomes very large at the origin.} As a consequence, it is harder to generate a mesh with perfect equidistribution and we see that $Q_{eq}$ is getting bigger as the MMPDE outer iterations.
 Moreover, $Q_{eq}$ is defined as the maximum norm of $q_{eq}$, which tells about the mesh quality of worst polygons.
 As shown in the right panel of Fig.~\ref{fig:ex2-32-distribution}, worst polygons occur near the origin.
 The $L^2$ norm of the quantities is shown in Fig.~\ref{fig:ex2-32-QQhistoryL2}.
 The results show that the $L^2$ norm decreases almost monotonically, indicating that the MMPDE algorithm has successfully improved the quality of the majority of mesh elements although the worst polygons remain ``bad''.

 The $L^2$ norm and $H^1$ semi-norm of the approximation error are shown in Fig.~\ref{fig:ex2-32-errhistory}.
 Both of them decrease monotonically for Example 2, which further suggests that the MMPDE algorithm works effectively for Example 2.